 Reading and obeying His Word purifies us so that we can become what He made us for(16, 36).
 It is food for us, making us sturdy and vigorous followers of Christ(32, 40).
 His Spirit is like refreshing water for our souls, enabling us to function and sustaining us through all difficulties(50, 71).
 Sin feeds our wants which corrupts and enslaves our body and mind(54, 55), but God provides for our needs and regenerates us(60).
 At Calvary/Golgotha, Jesus defeated death and bought us real life(52).
 When we say no to ourselves, whether by getting rid of something that gets us into trouble or simply using our time and resources for more Christ-like purposes, we can say yes to Jesus and the blessings He wants to pour into us.
 If we spend all of our time in a virtual event, we miss all of the beauty of the actual events around us that God has created.
 As we grow solid in our faith, we appreciate the limits our Father sets for us and find it easier to say ‘no’ despite what others may say and do.
 There is no room for self-righteousness or self-indulgence(38, 64).
 We are not special in our own right, but made to work together as one body(90).
 We must correct wrong actions(79), but we cannot be judgmental of what we have no knowledge, such as other people’s heart or motivations(90).
 God’s love subdues us and magnifies Him(65).
 We must sacrifice individuality to realize our purpose(33, 52) and be willing to abandon all we now have for eternal assets, even if it means abasement(76, 1).
 In His grace, He uses our wants and our mistakes in awesome ways to teach us and bring us together(48, 39), as well as reveal His glory through us(52, 33).
 Led by His Spirit, we experience great joy as we confidently charge towards and overcome whatever obstacles and difficulties we find in our way(15, 45).

 He is The essential Way(2).
 Jesus said ‘Follow Me’(76), not impersonate me, pretend you know me, collect stuff with my name or likeness, follow my social network or become religious(41, 78).
-It was not a casual suggestion.
-He meant stop what you are doing and do what He is doing(46, 88).
+It was not a casual suggestion(52).
+He meant for us to become like Him, to stop what we are doing and do what He is doing(46, 88).
+Many of us are lazy, always wanting to be laying in the green pastures, seeking personal enjoyment and using prayer and study as a retreat.
+The Word is a sword(71) and Jesus said ‘Go’(38).
 Don’t try to customize Him or His Gospel to fit your purposes(32, 53), but take it as-is to every context where it is missing(76, 5).
 That ‘signal’ is still going out through all space and time whether we acknowledge reception or not(3).
 We have His light in our hearts to seek Him(10, 54), no matter how much the darkened world tries to convince us that He does not exist or care(14, 52).
 There is much artificial light filling our eyes now so that we won’t notice Him or His work, and literally, few today have ever seen, with their own eyes, the magnificent veil of galaxies stretching across the night sky.
 The light that He shines through us is the most extraordinary though(50).
-He is present no matter where you are and is patiently waiting for us to find and believe Him(19,28)!
+He is present no matter where you are and is patiently waiting for you to find and believe Him(19,28)!
 Endless searching for that ‘something’ or ‘someone’ to fulfill you and make you complete, and the quest for the reason for your existence is over(69).
 There is no other valid philosophy or way(4, 79), and when you come before Him there will be no excuses(11, 87).
 If you spend your life, your adequate but only opportunity, estranged as an enemy of Jesus, calling Him evil and judging yourself as good and right(54, 89), He will give you what you ask for when final justice is rendered(91, 64).
 If you die resisting and rejecting Him, you will certainly be separated from Him forever in a diabolical place that you helped furnish.
 Our Preserver lived a perfectly holy life, obeying every law perfectly and never sinning even in the depths of His heart, though being tempted in every way as we are(47).
 He didn’t fit the mold the Jews had for their Messiah though, and He certainly isn’t the nice-looking, politically correct, easy-living American Jesus that is commonly portrayed today(35).
-He was born in a barn to ordinary people.
+He was born in a barn to ordinary people and did not choose His circumstances during His life.
 He has felt the dirt on His feet and walked the street but He was not just another teacher or sage.
-He is The preeminent Redeemer of all people and the qualifying sacrifice that made it possible for us to know our Father(9) because He completed His work for us when we abused and murdered Him(83).
+He submitted Himself to God and became The preeminent Redeemer of all people and the qualifying sacrifice that made it possible for us to know our Father(9) because He completed His work for us when we abused and murdered Him(83).
 He was not stopped by the Pharisees, not faulted by Pilate and not prevented by Herod.
 Although he was blameless, he took responsibility for our sin on Himself without complaint(35), exchanging our debt of wrongdoing for His right-standing before God(19, 9).
 He did not avoid confrontation or mince words(56) and He was not the mousy or unassertive man that many picture, but a strong and dedicated King in a mans body taking your intense beating(9, 55).
 A crown made from the results of our sedition(7) was driven into His scalp and He was ridiculed and taunted before the elite(35).
-He suffered so much for us that He became unrecognizable from all of our sin and disease resting on him at once(35), yet at no time did the angels or any particle of creation stop declaring His glory(13).
-We ought not to have judged The Cornerstone of civilization(1), but His love is deep and true, and He was willing to go a long way for our chance to understand Him and become His(65, 36).
+He suffered so much for us that He became unrecognizable from all of our sin and disease resting on him at once(35), yet at no point did the angels or any particle of creation stop declaring His glory(13).
+We ought not to have judged The Cornerstone of civilization(1), but His love is deep and true, and He was willing to go a long way to create the opportunity for you to become His(65, 84).

 This page contains numbered footnotes so it can be used in printed form.
 The verses referenced here are a fraction of God’s wisdom and the context of the chapters where they are found is an important follow-up.
 If any part of The Bible is reliable and trustworthy, then the balance of it with it’s passages describing God’s immutable and inexhaustible power over everything that exists is absolutely established(60, 3).
 John is an excellent book to begin with in continuing daily study(32, 68) and thankful prayer is the primary way to spend time with Him(67).
 Don’t just brush up against God, get to know Him(31, 52)!
-Church events and Bible study should feel more like going to the gym than watching a movie, and if we don’t know any addicts, mentally ill, gangstas, poor, homeless, diseased, extra-religious, prostitutes or abused children, we might need to re-evaluate what we are doing(43, 79).
-Be willing to get your hands dirty telling others what it means to be a disciple of Jesus Christ(39, 76), reproducing His character(not ours) in other people and working together to accomplish His will.
+Church events and Bible study should feel more like going to the gym than watching a movie because the focus should be on Him and we are here to do and be the ‘impossible’.
+If we don’t know any ‘dirty’ or difficult people- addicts, mentally ill, gangstas, poor, homeless, diseased, extra-religious, prostitutes or abused children, we might need to re-evaluate what we are doing(43, 79).
+Be willing to get your hands dirty telling others what it means to be a simple disciple of Jesus Christ(39, 76), reproducing His character(not ours) in other people and working together to accomplish His will.
 Also, see Our God Is, I Am, and Resources for study.
 Please contact us with questions or for more help.